Scottish Drapery Corporation

 Scottish Drapery Corporation was a holding company for a group of Scottish department stores and drapers.

 History

-In 1926 the Scottish Drapery Corporartion was created to take over the share capital of several Scottish businesses.
+In 1926 the Scottish Drapery Corporation was created to take over the share capital of several Scottish businesses.
 They were Pettigrew & Stephens a department store in Glasgow; Patrick Thomson Ltd a department store in Edinburgh; D M Brown Ltd a drapers in Dundee and Watt & Grant Ltd a drapers in Aberdeen.
 The idea was to increase the buying power and financial resources of the businesses, and were run by John Campbell, who had worked his way up through Pettigrew & Stephens.

-The business continued to grow by purchasing a raft of business between 1928 and 1950.
+The business continued to grow by purchasing a raft of businesses between 1928 and 1950.
 These were: